 Tran Quoc Pagoda

 Across the road from Truc Bach Lake you’ll find Tran Quoc Pagoda – the oldest Buddhist temple in Hanoi, with a history of 1,500 years.
 The pagoda was originally built in the sixth century during the reign of Emperor Lý Nam Đế (from 544 until 548).
 The bright red pagoda stands out and contrasts beautifully with the green waters of the surrounding West Lake.
 On the grounds of Tran Quoc is a Bodhi tree taken as a cutting of the original tree in Bodh Gaya, India under which the Buddha sat and achieved enlightenment.
 Entry to the Pagoda is free.

 As we wrote in an earlier blog, Hanoi’s Train Street is one of the most unique neighbourhoods you’ll find.
 I don’t know of too many residential areas where a locomotive whistles past your front door step twice a day, forcing you to drop everything and race inside.
 Train Street has become such a popular tourist attraction that a small cafe popped up serving beer and other refreshments half way along the track.
-(It was actually ordered to close on October 12, 2019, amid growing safety concerns.)
-The trains usually pass twice a day, at 3.30pm and 7.30pm.
+It was actually ordered to close on October 12, 2019, amid growing safety concerns.
+As a result, Train Street is pretty much off limits to tourists these days.
+But if you’re in the neighbourhood, you’ll still see trains passing twice a day, at 3.30pm and 7.30pm.

 Address: Best seen near Le Duan and Kham Tien Street.